digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

    :end-before: user-manual-entry-end: ManualWrapperKeyRotation
    :dedent:

-You can optionally pass a wrapper key id to change to or let Canton generate a new key based on the current GCP KMS configuration.
+You can pass a wrapper key ID to change to or let Canton generate a new key based on the current GCP KMS configuration.

 .. warning::
-    Changing the key specification (e.g. enable multi region) during rotation is not currently possible.
+    It is not currently possible to change the key specification (e.g. enable multi-region) during rotation.

 Interoperability
 ----------------